brodieG/vetr/DEVNOTES.md

   * if not, replace with arg name
 * if more than one dot, trim a dot

+UPDATE: now any expression that contains a dot is evaluted as is

 Two pass process then

 1. Descend, capture items to `alike`, vs items to plain evaluate